This position is located in Shiprock, NM (Navajo Nation)

 Venipuncture and specimen collection experience.

-Ability to drive a project vehicle as needed and to follow guidelines on vehicle use
+Ability to drive a project vehicle as needed and to supervise guidelines on vehicle use.

-Ability to follow worksite guidelines on personal and work cell phone use
+Ability to follow and oversee worksite guidelines on personal and work cell phone use.

 Ability to travel with overnight stays required as needed.
 Some evening, weekend and holiday work may be required.